IBM-Cloud/terraform-provider-ibm/website/docs/d/cos_backup_policy.html.markdown

 In addition to all argument reference list, you can access the following attribute reference after your resource is created.

 - `policy_name` - (String) Name of the policy.
-- `delete_after_days` - (Int) Number of days after which the data contained in a RecoveryRange will be deleted.
+- `initial_delete_after_days` - (Int) Number of days after which the data contained in a RecoveryRange will be deleted.
 - `backup_type`- (String) CRN of the backuo vault.
 - `target_backup_vault_crn` - (String) Type of backup supported.